Start Here, Finish Anywhere.

 Phi Theta Kappa

-Phi Theta Kappa (PTK) is a honor society that provides leadership and service opportunities for students.
+Phi Theta Kappa (PTK) is an honor society that provides leadership and service opportunities for students.
 There are also numerous scholarship opportunities available to PTK members.